 Given splurges like that--and the average $6 million per store Wawa is spending to open hundreds of Florida locations and establish itself in the pricier precincts of Washington--it's a little astounding how cheap Wawa remains.
 Gheysens laughs, a little pained, when I mention a recent $10 Wawa dinner -- including snack, drink and dessert -- purchased in a part of D.C. not known for cheap eats.
 "We largely do not have a different urban pricing strategy," says Gheysens, who's spent most of his 21 years at Wawa in accounting and finance.
-"Consistency is really important to our customers.""In a Wawa, people are nice to each other," says a professor who knows the company.
+"Consistency is really important to our customers."

 "We are afraid to change much," Gheysens says, while laying out ambitious plans to do just that.
 But Wawa has always been quietly reinventing itself.